Reqtel/NTPS/README.md

 # NTPS
 This cpp is abandoned.
-Last updated 17.06.2021 If you can fix it contact me via Discord.
+Last updated 17.06.2021 If you can fix it contact me via Discord Can not publish it yet.